Skip to content

 The "Growth at All Costs" Reporting Trap

-Founders like Sarah often confuse optimism with accounting.
+Founders often confuse optimism with accounting.
 In the early days (Seed/Series A), investors tolerate a bit of "bookings as revenue" shorthand.
 But as you scale past $10M ARR, that shorthand becomes a liability.
 The market has shifted.
 In 2021, you could raise on a narrative.
 In 2026, you raise on audit-ready metrics.

 The difference between Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR) isn't just multiplication by 12.
-It is a rigorous distinction between what you have earned (MRR) and what you are contractually owed (ARR). conflating the two—or worse, conflating bookings (signed contracts) with revenue (delivered value)—is the fastest way to destroy trust in the boardroom.
+It is a rigorous distinction between what you have earned (MRR) and what you are contractually owed (ARR).
+Conflating the two—or worse, conflating bookings (signed contracts) with revenue (delivered value)—is the fastest way to destroy trust in the boardroom.

 If your board deck requires a 10-minute verbal explanation for why the cash balance doesn't match the revenue forecast, you have already lost.
 You are building technical debt in your finance function that will cost you a 20-40% valuation discount at exit.